Geometric Regularity Criteria for Incompressible Navier--Stokes Equations with Navier Boundary Conditions: Geometric Regularity Theorem: Proof of Theorem

 {\bf Declaration}.
 The author declares no conflict of interests.

 {\bf Acknowledgement}.
-Siran Li would like to thank David Poyato for his helpful comments on potential estimates and suggestions for references.
-The author is very grateful to Theodore Drivas for many insightful discussions, and for pointing out mistakes in an earlier draft.
-Siran Li also thanks Tobias Barker, Zhongmin Qian and Dehua Wang for enlightening discussions.
+Siran Li would like to thank Dr.\,David Poyato for his helpful comments on potential estimates and suggestions for references.
+Moreover, the author is very grateful to Dr.\,Theodore Drivas for many insightful discussions, and for pointing out mistakes in an earlier version of the paper.